 When someone has these persistent and unwanted thoughts, it can impact their life tremendously.
 Proper care and treatment are essential to overcoming these thoughts and living a productive lifestyle.

 Most people have experienced intrusive thoughts at least once in their lifetime.
 Intrusive thoughts are unwanted, unprovoked, and distressing thought patterns that can occur out of nowhere.
 They are also recurrent.
-Intrusive thoughts can be a characteristic of Obsessive Compulsive Disorder (OCD), and can cause a person to become extremely distressed.
+Intrusive thoughts can be a characteristic of Obsessive Compulsive Disorder (OCD) and cause a person to become extremely distressed.
 However, these thoughts aren’t always indicative of OCD.

-While there are differences between impulsive versus intrusive thoughts, the similarities are just as impactful.
+While there are differences between impulsive and intrusive thoughts, the similarities are just as impactful.
 The way that these thoughts affect a person internally can be intense.
 Having thoughts of harming someone they love can lead a person to feel like they are a danger to their loved one’s well-being.

 Both types of thoughts occur unexpectedly and can lead to disruption in mental equilibrium.
 The disruption to a person’s mental health can lead to feelings of anxiety in both types of thoughts.

-Obsessive Compulsive Disorder is a condition in which an individual has persistent and unwanted thoughts that lead to repetitive and consistent behaviors.
+Obsessive Compulsive Disorder (OCD) is a condition in which an individual has persistent and unwanted thoughts that lead to repetitive and consistent behaviors.
 Often, OCD surrounds thoughts of contamination, leading to excessive cleaning and handwashing.
 Other thoughts and behaviors that can be associated with OCD include thoughts of leaving a door unlocked and continuously checking to make sure said door is locked.

-Receiving the right help is crucial for those who struggle with these thoughts.
+Ultimately, receiving the right help is crucial for those who struggle with these thoughts.
 Reaching out is the first step to getting that help.

 Empowered Recovery Center